MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1051.md

 (2) Appendices A, B, C, D, and F to this section are informational and are not intended to create any additional obligations not otherwise imposed or to detract from any existing obligations.

-Appendix A to § 1910.1051 - Substance Safety Data Sheet For 1,3-Butadiene (Non-Mandatory)I. Substance Identification
+Appendix A to § 1910.1051—Substance Safety Data Sheet For 1,3-Butadiene (Non-Mandatory)I. Substance Identification

 A. Substance: 1,3-Butadiene (CH2 = CH-CH = CH2).